-The TQE (Thoughts, Questions, Epiphanies) is a discussion protocol that can be used as a way to engage students to participate in deep conversations about a text (written, audio, or visual).
-The teacher assigns a text or a section of a text as homework.
+The TQE (Thoughts, Questions, Epiphanies) is a discussion protocol that can be used as a way to engage students to participate in deep conversations about a written, audio or visual text.
+The teacher assigns a text or a section of a text for silent reading or as homework.
 Students discuss the text in small groups during the following class period.
 They use question stems that are posted in the classroom to ensure that their discussions go beyond the factual information in the text.
 As they discuss, one person in the group notes the thoughts expressed by the group members, the questions that are still lingering in their minds, and any epiphanies that had when reading.
 Each group records their top two TQEs on the board.
 The teacher uses the students’ ideas to moderate a whole-class discussion.
-Their grade (if one is given) is dependent on their participation.

-Students read a text or a section of a text at home.
+Students read a text or a section of a text individually in class or as homework.

 The following day, the teacher assigns small discussions groups.
-These discussed are guided by lower level questions and higher order inquiries provided by the teacher and posted in the classroom.
+These discussions are guided by questions and discussion frames as provided by the teacher and posted in the classroom.

 Each group chooses the top 2 TQEs and writes them on the board.

 The teacher then moderates a whole-class discussion of the reading, using the TQEs that have been written on the board.

 The teacher tells the students they are going to work with a written, visual or oral text.

 The teacher models the process, making sure to be comprehensible to students.

 Students work in pairs or small groups in breakout rooms.
 They brainstorm a list of as many thoughts, questions, and epiphanies (TQEs) as they can.

 Each group is asked to share their top 2-3 TQEs from their collective brainstorming with the class.